 If you can— spend at least a week in Berlin, look beyond its gruff facade— you’ll come to appreciate this city’s creativity, resilience, solidarity and abundant green spaces.

 Not convinced yet?
 Here are some of the city’s best bits in 12 photos.

 What usually comes to mind when Berlin is mentioned?
 First, its diversity of nightlife, second, the dominant presence of Berlin TV Tower, once a symbol of Communist power by East Germany, and last but not least, the Berlin Wall.

 Spring in Berlin is marked by longer days and shorter nights.
-If you like long exposure photography, Spring and Summer are the best seasons to hang out after the sunset which is usually after 9pm.
-Winter in Berlin is miserably cold at night so you might be better off staying indoor.
+If you like long exposure photography, spring and summer are the best seasons to hang out after the sunset which is usually after 9pm.
+Winter in Berlin is miserably cold at night so you might be better off staying indoors.